mikkolehtisalo/claimsman/README.md

 Introduction
 ------------

-Claimsman logs all file handle creations on Windows systems, and logs them to both a local file and centralized log management system.
+Claimsman logs all file handle creation on Windows systems, and logs to both a local file and centralized log management system.
 The goal is to collect information that helps in answering the following two questions:

 * What files has user X accessed within defined time frame?
 * Who has accessed file X within defined time frame?